 Complaints Procedure

-If parents have any concerns about their child's special educational needs they should raise this with the class teacher in the first instance.
-Parents may also ask to speak to the SENCO.
-If they are still concerned, they should ask for an appointment with the Head Teacher.
-Following this if they continue to be concerned about the provision the school is making for their child, they should write to the Chair of Governors, care of the school address.
-Parents are always welcome to discuss their children's progress with the appropriate Class Teacher, SENCO and/or Headteacher.
+If you have any concerns about your child's special educational needs you should raise this with the class teacher in the first instance.
+You may also ask to speak to the SENCo.
+If you are still concerned you should ask for an appointment with the Headteacher.
+Following this if you continue to be concerned about the provision the school is making for your child, you should write to the Chair of Governors, care of the school address.
+Parents are always welcome to discuss their children's progress with the appropriate Class Teacher, SENCo and /or Headteacher.

 All the staff at Priory Junior School continue to value the contributions made by all children, professionals, and parents/carers to help develop our inclusive school community.

+Paul Hill

-Paul Hill SEN Governor
+SEN Governor